mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 :::

-We click on the `Execute` button and receive an immediate response indicating that the embedding generation has started.
+A click on the `Execute` button and receive an immediate response indicating that the embedding generation has started.
-At this point, we simply need to wait for the process to complete.
+At this point, it is simply needed to wait for the process to complete.
 To verify if the process is finished, you can send a request to the `/api/embeddings/status` API.
 If the response body includes `{ "status": "running" }`, it means that the webpages are still being scraped and embeddings are still being generated.
 You can call the API multiple times, and when the response includes `{ "status": "idle" }`, then the process is concluded.

 ### Generate embeddings from a file

-If we want to generate embeddings from a file, we can go to the `api/embeddings/generateFromFile` API from the _API Portal_.
+If you need to generate embeddings from a file, you can use to the `api/embeddings/generateFromFile` API, accessible from the _API Portal_.
-By expanding the corresponding card and clicking on "Try it out", we can see that this time we are required to upload a file.
+By expanding the corresponding card and clicking on "Try it out", you will see that this time it is required to upload a file.

 ![Embeddings generateFromFile API](../img/embeddings-generate-from-file-api.png)

-By clicking on _Choose file_ we can select a file from our local machine.
+By clicking on _Choose file_ you can select a file to upload.
 Supported files are the following:

 - PDF files (`.pdf`)